-8.2 8.1 COSTS/FEES FOR SERVICE
+8.2 COST/FEES FOR SERVICE

-8.2.1 8.1.1 Noncustodial Parent Costs and Fees
+8.2.1 Fees

-Arkansas law requires that Aall orders entered or modified after January 1, 1998, directing payments through the registry of the court or through the Arkansas Child Support Clearinghouse must set a fee to be paid by the noncustodial parent or obligated spouse in the amount as set forth by State law, until no children remain minor and the support obligation is extinguished and any arrears are completely satisfied the child support obligation has ended and there are no longer arrears due.
+All orders entered or modified after January 1, 1998, directing payments through the registry of the court or through the Arkansas Child Support Clearinghouse must set a fee to be paid by the noncustodial parent or obligated spouse in the amount as set forth by State law, until no children remain minor and the support obligation is extinguished and any arrears are completely satisfied.

-Payments made for this administrative fee may be made on an annual or quarterly basis online through the OCSE website, in the form of a check or money order payable to OCSE, or such other legal tender that OCSE may accept.
-This administrative fee payment is separate and apart from the support payment, and under no circumstances will the support payment be reduced to fulfill the payment of this fee.
-The administrative fee will not be assessed in the year that the case is entered in the system.
+Payments made for this fee may be made on an annual or quarterly basis online through the OCSE website, in the form of a check or money order payable to OCSE, or such other legal tender that OCSE may accept.
+This fee payment is separate and apart from the support payment, and under no circumstances will the support payment be reduced to fulfill the payment of this fee.